 What is a Certificate Authority?

 A certificate authority is a public/private key that signs certificates.
-By trusting the certificate authority key, you can also trust the credentials of the user that has a certificate signed by it.
+By trusting the certificate authority key, you can also trust the user’s credentials with a certificate signed by it.

 How does it work?